Xuanngoc/xuanngoc.github.io/docs/_posts/2022-03-20-js-hidden-threads.markdown

 *Output from top, showing the threads in a Node.js process*

-It’s important to think about these extra threads when going through a resourceplanning exercise for your application.
+It’s important to think about these extra threads when going through a resource planning exercise for your application.
 You should never assume that just because JavaScript is single-threaded that only one thread will be used by your JavaScript application.

 ---